 How to Negotiate Salary for Your Next Career Move

-A salary negotiation is an arduous process because it requires you to balance what you believe you’re worth with what the employer thinks they’re able to pay.
-If done properly, it can be an enjoyable experience for both the employer and employee, which results in a higher salary for the employee and a greater engagement of the employee in their job.
+A salary negotiation is an extremely difficult process, since it requires you to balance what you think you’re worth versus what your employer believes they’re able to pay.
+If done properly, it can be an enjoyable experience for both parties that results in a greater salary for the employee and a greater employee engagement in their work.
 Here’s how you can bargain your salary in confidence.

 Principal Takeaways

-- Gather information through networking with colleagues, using online resources such as LinkedIn Salary and Glassdoor, and contacting professional networks.
+- Get information from connecting with colleagues through online tools like LinkedIn Salary and Glassdoor, and contacting professional networks.

-- During the negotiation, you must be assertive and confident, yet flexible and open-minded.
-You should highlight tangible results you achieved in your previous roles.
+- In the course of negotiations, you should be assertive and confident, yet flexible and open-minded.
+You should highlight tangible results you’ve achieved in your previous positions.

 Do your research